Alfons Freij

-Alfons Freij (born February 12, 2006) is a Swedish professional ice hockey player who is a defenseman for Timrå IK of the Swedish Hockey League (SHL) on loan from the Winnipeg Jets of the National Hockey League (NHL).
+Alfons Freij (born February 12, 2006) is a Swedish professional ice hockey player who is a defenseman for the Manitoba Moose of the American Hockey League (AHL) on loan from the Winnipeg Jets of the National Hockey League (NHL).
 He was selected in the second round, 37th overall, by the Jets in the 2024 NHL entry draft.

 Playing career

 Freij played youth and junior hockey in the Sölvesborgs IK system, and also played at times for Olofströms IK and Karlskrona HK.
 At 16, he moved to the Växjö Lakers, where he played three seasons at the J20 Nationell level.
 In the 2023–24 season, he recorded 14 goals and 33 points in 40 games.
 Following the season, Freij was selected 37th overall, in the second round of the 2024 NHL entry draft by the Winnipeg Jets, their first selection of the draft.

 For the 2024–25 season, Freij was loaned by the Lakers to IF Björklöven of the HockeyAllsvenskan, the second tier of professional hockey in Sweden.

 After a lone season in the Allsvenskan, Freij was signed to a two-year contract with Timrå IK of the SHL, on April 18, 2025.
 He was later signed to a three-year, entry-level contract with draft club, the Winnipeg Jets of the NHL, however would continue on loan with Timrå IK on June 15, 2025.